ds300/patch-package/README.md

 # patch-package 📦👌

-### Can't wait for the PR to land?
-Need a quick fix?
-Patch it!
+### Can't afford to wait for that PR to land?
+Need a quick fix right now?

 patch-package lets you easily make small necessary changes to packages in your `node_modules` folder, without the headache of forking them.